¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 If your lights aren't natively dimmable but you want some level of control, smart plugs are a popular bridge.
 While a standard smart plug only offers on/off control, it allows you to integrate your lights into "scenes" (e.g., "Alexa, Gym Mode").

-• Pro Tip: Based on our observations of common DIY setups, users often mistake smart plugs for dimmers.
-A standard smart plug will not dim your lights unless the plug itself is rated as a "Smart Dimmer Plug" and your LED driver is "TRIAC" compatible.
+• Safety Check: Based on common patterns from customer support inquiries, users often mistake smart plugs for dimmers.
+A standard smart plug will not dim your lights.
+To achieve dimming via a plug, the plug itself must be rated as a "Smart Dimmer Plug" and your LED driver must be "TRIAC" compatible.

 3. 0-10V Dimming (The Professional Standard)